ONLINE HELP

 END

 A class member can be immutable.
-In this case, once its value has been set, it cannot be changed..
-The value of immutable members is defined either when the member is declared, or in the class constructor.
+This means that once its value has been set, it cannot be changed.
+The value of an immutable member is set in its declaration or in the class constructor.

-• specify immutability at class level.
-In this case, all class members will be immutable..
+• at class level.
+In this case, all class members will be immutable.

 Example: